 On the Create a model with the teaching method page, in the Model name field, type the name of the model.
 For example, if you want to identify contract renewal documents, you could name the model Contract Renewal.

 Choose Create.
-This creates a home page for the model.
+This action creates a home page for the model.

-When you create a model, you are also creating a new site content type.
+When you create a model, you're also creating a new site content type.
 A content type represents a category of documents that have common characteristics and share a collection of columns or metadata properties for that particular content.
 SharePoint content types are managed through the Content types gallery.
-For this example, when you create the model, you are creating a new Contract Renewal content type.
+For this example, when you create the model, you're creating a new Contract Renewal content type.

 Add your example files

-On the model home page, add your examples files you will need to help train the model to identify your document type.
+On the model home page, add your examples files you'll need to help train the model to identify your document type.